 Palm Springs Aerial Tramway

-Hop aboard the Palm Springs Aerial Tramway and see the wide-open spaces, endless blue skies and dramatic mountain backdrop of Greater Palm Springs like never before.
+Hop aboard the Palm Springs Aerial Tramway and see the wide-open spaces, endless blue skies and a dramatic mountain backdrop of Greater Palm Springs like never before.
 Located just minutes from downtown Palm Springs and considered a gateway to the Santa Rosa and San Jacinto Mountains National Monument, the world’s largest rotating tramcar takes travelers on a 10-minute ride, ascending more than 8,500 feet from the base of Chino Canyon to the top of Mount San Jacinto, where breathtaking views and pristine alpine wilderness await.

-- Dress appropriately (which may mean bundling up!).
+Be sure to dress appropriately (which may mean bundling up!).
 The temperature is usually 30-40 degrees cooler than the valley floor.

-- Always be mindful of the environment while hiking.
+Always be mindful of the environment while hiking.
 Observe wildlife from a safe distance and stay on the trail.